-Abstract-The paper aims at examining malicious spyware that are causing a significant threat to desktop security and are playing with the integrity of the system.
+Abstract-The paper aims at blacklisting websites and detecting web spasm using IP Cloaking.
+Malicious Spyware are causing a significant threat to desktop security and are playing with the integrity of the system.
 The misuse of websites to serve exploit code to compromise hosts on the Internet has increased drastically in the recent years.
 Many approaches to tackle the problem of spam have been proposed.
 Spamming is any deliberate action solely in order to boost a web page's position in search engine results, incommensurate with page's real value.
 Web Spam is the Web pages that are the result of spamming.
 Web spam is the deliberate manipulation of search engine indexes.
 It is one of the search engine optimization methods.
 The paper provides an efficient way that prevents users from browsing malicious Web sites by providing a service to check a Web site for malignity before the user opens it.
 Hence if a Web site has been reported to be malicious, the browser can warn the user and suggest not visiting it.
 Keywords: DHT protocol, IP cloaking, spam detection.